RenneLab/hkref/README.rst

     Original biotypes from the hOH7 Hyb database are:
-    Ig, lincRNA, microRNA, miscRNA, mRNA, mtrRNA, pr-tr, pseudo, rRNA, snoRNA, snRNA, Trec, tRNA Other types are passed through as with the ensembl 'transcript_biotype' field.
+    Ig, lincRNA, microRNA, miscRNA, mRNA, mtrRNA, pr-tr, pseudo, rRNA, snoRNA, snRNA, Trec, tRNA In this version, biotypes are passed through as with the ensembl 'transcript_biotype' field.

-    The original protocol deduplicated sequences and removed subsequences from the reference.
-    In this protocol, these steps are omitted to include all possible annotations and splicing variants in the analysis.
+    In order to facillitate unambiguous miRNA alignment, mature iRNA sequences are aligned to the reference transcriptome, and any alignemnts within transcripts are masked.
+This is performed to ensure both that each given miRNA sequence has only a single reference alignment, as well as to allow miRNA precursor transcripts to be identified as hybrid targets.

+    """
+    echo "${NOTES}"